AugurProject/augur-audits/README.md

 # augur-audits

-Summaries of audits conducted of Augurs codebase will be published here.
+Summaries of findings from audits of the Augur codebase will be published here.

 ## Authenticity